Do you want to be a qualified facilitator, tutor or trainer?

 He Puāwai caters for current adult educators seeking a recognised adult education qualification.
 It suits people working with adults in vocational, workplace, community-based or tertiary settings who are interested in being a more responsive educator.

 This practical programme positions Māori philosophies, principles and mātauranga Māori (Māori knowledge) as a foundation for enhancing practice.
 You'll explore the implications this has for learning styles and effective learning environments, while reflecting on your practice.

 When you pass this programme, you'll receive this qualification:

-Explore further study options in adult and tertiary teaching.I want to use my qualification
+Explore further study options in adult and tertiary teaching with another provider.I want to use my qualification

 Train or facilitate learning as a vocational, tertiary, marae-based, workplace or community-based educator.

 Design, deliver and evaluate quality ako sessions and aromatawai (assessment) materials.

 Critically reflect and evaluate practice and professional responsibilities.

 Examine the principle of āhurutanga in relation to establishing an inclusive and inviting learning space.

 Kaitiakitanga | 14 Credits